Everything You Need to Know About Foster Care Adoption in Ohio

 A child must have their biological parents’ parental rights legally terminated before they can become available for an Ohio foster care adoption.
 This can be done voluntarily by the parent(s) or involuntarily by a judge if the parent has failed to meet the necessary requirements to regain custody, and the court believes this action to be in the best interest of the child.

 If you’re adopting from foster care in Ohio, you will need to finalize your adoption in your local county probate court before a foster child is officially a part of your family.

 Ohio Foster Care Adoption Agencies and Additional Resources

 Below, you can find resources for foster care and adoption in Ohio, including Ohio foster care adoption agencies and Ohio adoption photolisting sites:

-Contact your Ohio foster care adoption agency for additional resources and services to help you in your journey to adopt a foster child , or contact us to ask questions about the ddomestic adoption process by calling 1-800-ADOPTION.
+Please contact your Ohio foster care adoption agency for additional resources and services to help you in your journey to adopt a foster child.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.